-Due to severe asymmetric information problems, innovative firms find it difficult to obtain external finance.
+Severe asymmetric information problems make it difficult for innovative firms to obtain external finance.
 In this paper we analyse the contribution of external finance to innovation, in particular comparing the role of direct access to financial markets by firms with that of relationship lending.

-In a bank-centred economy, like Italian one, the role of banks is pervasive while the financial markets are underdeveloped in comparison to other advanced countries.
+In a bank-centred economy, like Italy's, the role of banks is pervasive while the financial markets are underdeveloped by comparison with other advanced countries.
 Using an extremely detailed dataset of about 1,800 Italian manufacturing firms, enriched with data on credit lines granted by every lending bank, we document that R&D-intensive firms tend to have a complex relationship with the banking system: they maintain close relations with their main bank, strengthened by repeated interaction over time, but they also spread their debt among many banks.
-This peculiar credit relationship might be adopted in order to reduce information asymmetries (thanks to longer duration), while attenuating hold-up problems (via a lower credit concentration).
+This particular credit relationship may be adopted in order to reduce information asymmetries (thanks to longer duration), while attenuating hold-up problems (via a lower credit concentration).

-However, our analysis, while documenting the relevance of relationship-based lending for the financing of R&D activities, shows that the relationship lending is only a partial substitute for the direct access to financial markets.
-In fact, firms issuing public debt and equity tend to invest much more in R&D than firms maintaining strict relations with their lending banks.
-From a policy perspective, our results suggest that innovation activity in Italy could be stimulated by deepening financial system towards more developed financial markets.
+However, while our analysis documents the importance of relationship-based lending for the financing of R&D activities, it also shows that relationship lending is only a partial substitute for direct access to financial markets.
+In fact, firms issuing debt and equity on the market tend to invest much more in R&D than firms maintaining close relations with their lending banks.
+From a policy perspective, our results suggest that innovation activity in Italy could be stimulated by moving the financial system in the direction of more highly developed financial markets.